Consistent circuits for indefinite causal order: Discussion and outlook

 Another limitation is that this paper had no concern for the \textit{physicality} of processes, i.e.\ for the question of whether and how they could be implemented in practice, using either standard or exotic physics.
 This was a conscious choice on our part, as we wanted to rather focus on the question of their logical \textit{conceivability}.
 However, we expect that our way of dealing with the latter question might, through the clarifications and the diagrammatic method it provides, pave the way for work on possible implementations or on physical principles constraining them.

 An important consequence of our work is that it shows how at least a large class of valid quantum processes can be derived from the sole study of \textit{possibilistic} structures, encapsulated by routes.
-These possibilistic structures impose constraints on quantum operations, but there is nothing specifically quantum about them; they could be interpreted as constraints on classical operations as well.
+These possibilistic structures impose constraints on quantum operations, but there is nothing specifically quantum about them; they could be interpreted as constraints on classical operations as well\footnote{Note that \textit{possibilistic} structures also occur in the works of Abramsky and Brandenburger \cite{abramsky2011sheaf}, where they can be viewed as the support of \textit{probabilistic} structures concerning measurement outcomes -- see also \cite{fritz2009possibilistic}.
+In these works, the possibilistic structures pertain to fundamentally quantum phenomena, namely the possibilities for joint measurement outcomes of multipartite quantum states.
+This is in contrast to the possibilistic structures in our work, which simply denote classical possibilities in the flow of information.}.
 This adds to the idea, already conveyed by the discovery of classical exotic processes, that the logical possibility for indefinite causal order does not always arise from the specifics of quantum structures.
 If our above conjecture turned out to be true, this would warrant this conclusion for any unitary and unitarily extendible process, whose quantum nature is nothing more than coherence between the branches of an equally admissible classical process.

 By contrast, some non-unitarily extendible processes, such as the OCB process \cite{oreshkov2012quantum, araujo2017purification}, appear to feature a more starkly quantum behaviour in their display of indefinite causal order.
 This can be seen for example in the fact that the violation of causal inequalities by the OCB process relies on a choice between the use of maximally incompatible bases on the part of one agent.
-A more quantitative clue is the fact that the OCB process saturates a Tsirelson-like bound on non-causal correlations \cite{Brukner2014}.
+A more quantitative clue is the fact that the OCB process saturates a Tsirelson-like bound on non-causal correlations \cite{Brukner2014, Liu2024}.
 It is therefore unlikely that such processes could be built using our method, as routes do not capture any specifically quantum (i.e.\ linear algebraic) behaviour.
 In particular, the display of a unitary process with OCB-like features would probably provide a counter-example to our conjecture.

 In the course of the presentation of the framework and of the main examples, we commented on the fact that the presence of (necessarily weak) loops in the branch graph were associated with the violation of causal inequalities: processes showcasing (possibly dynamical) coherent control of causal order, and therefore incapable of violating causal inequalities \cite{wechs2021quantum} -- such as the switch, the 3-switch and the Grenoble processes -- featured no such loops; while the Lugano process, which does violate causal inequalities, had loops in its branch graph.
 This leads us to the following conjecture.